 USCIS has very specific timing requirements for H-1B applications and the commencement of work.

 Applications open on 1 April.
-If a petition is successful, the H-1B visa holder may begin work on their H-1B visa on 1 October.
+If a petition is successful, the H-1B visa holder can begin work on their H-1B visa on 1 October.
 As the petition may not be submitted more than 6 months prior to the start of work.
 It’s possible to specify an earlier start date, but it’s not possible to apply earlier.
+Take a look at the important dates here.

 A lottery is triggered as soon as there are more petitions than the caps allow - and this happens rapidly, so it’s advised to submit applications as soon as possible after 1 April.